 It is also worth noting that even when we have recent data for the purpose of calibrating the model, model estimates may still be imprecise, and there may be wide ranges of uncertainty around the model estimates.
-In the Excel output file, we have not included 95% confidence intervals around the model outputs, because the Excel model is slow to run, and the generation of 95% confidence intervals requires many thousands of simulations, which would be impractical when using the Excel version of the model.
-However, 95% confidence intervals for most model outputs have been calculated using the C++ version of the model (which is much faster to run).
-Interested readers should consult the results from the Thembisa working papers and earlier published papers to get a sense of the ranges of uncertainty around the different model outputs.
+In the Excel output file, which is produced using the C++ version of the Thembisa model, we have included 95% confidence intervals around the model outputs.
+However the Excel version of the model does not produce confidence intervals, because the Excel model is slow to run, and the generation of 95% confidence intervals requires many thousands of simulations, which would be impractical when using the Excel version of the model.